campfireunion/docs/docs/1.0/flipside/references/settings/output-settings.md

 ### Output options

-* **NDI Output** - Enables [NDI](https://ndi.tv/) which can be used to stream Flipside Studio video output over the network.
+* **NDI Output** - Enables [NDI](https://ndi.tv/) which can be used to stream Flipside video output over the network.
-* **DirectShow Output** - Enables [DirectShow](https://docs.microsoft.com/en-us/windows/win32/directshow/introduction-to-directshow) output, which creates a Flipside Studio virtual camera that can be used as a video source in apps like Zoom.
+* **DirectShow Output** - Enables [DirectShow](https://docs.microsoft.com/en-us/windows/win32/directshow/introduction-to-directshow) output, which creates a Flipside virtual camera that can be used as a video source in apps like Zoom.

 ---